 All the major raw materials and finished products will be transported through trucks by road.
+All the dry powdery material like Sponge Iron; Ore and Coke/Coal/Charcoal, etc will be transported in covered trucks.

 Biological Environment

 There is no ecological sensitive area like national park, sanctuary, biosphere reserve, within 10 km radial distance from the project site.
 The project site located within the OP Jindal Industrial area, no forest land involved in the project activities.
 Thus, no significant impact envisaged on biological environment.